stenone/SIEM-Azure/README.md

 7. Log into the virtual machine with Remote Desktop and initiate a failed login attempt to generate log data.
 8. Observe Event Viewer Logs in the virtual machine to confirm the log data has been generated.
 9. Turn off the Windows Firewall on the virtual machine to allow the PowerShell script to run.
-10. Download the PowerShell script to extract geo data from attackers.
+10. Download the PowerShell script (log_exporter.ps1) to extract geo data from attackers.
-11. Get a Geolocation.io API Key to use with the PowerShell script.
+11. Get a [Geolocation.io](https://ipgeolocation.io/) API Key to use with the PowerShell script (line 2).
 12. Run the PowerShell script to extract geo data from attackers and store it in the Log Analytics Workspace.
 13. Create a custom log in Log Analytics Workspace to bring in the extracted geo data.
 14. Create custom fields and extract fields from raw custom log data to make it easily searchable and understandable.